 Does your teen struggle to pay attention, focus, start working on tasks, and complete assignments on time?
 Does your teen also have problems with anxiety, low-self-esteem or relationship issues?
 Do they feel angry, pissed, down in the dumps, or absolutely nothing?
 Do you wish you could have peace in the home?
 You might need our New York-based ADD/ADHD treatment for teens.

 We can help.
 We provide support, guidance and answers for adolescent ADD/ADHD, anxiety, depression and social skill deficits.

 Like many individuals, your teen may think coming to see someone about their problems for teen ADD/ADHD treatment is the last thing they would like to do.
 We understand this and work to build a bond with your teen, making them feel heard, allowing them to finally get things off their chest.
-Once we establish rapport and your teen is on board with the idea that we can help, we will do a comprehensive assessment to determine if they have ADD/ADHD or if something else is going on.
+Once we establish rapport and your teen is on board with the idea that we can help, we will do a comprehensive assessment to determine if they have ADD/ADHD symptoms or if something else is going on.
 This is where ADHD treatment for teens begins.

 Here’s a story about a typical adolescent client we see with Adolescent ADD/ADHD.
 We have changed the names and places.
 Maybe they resemble your son or daughter.
+This is not only in teens or adults, ADHD in children is also getting a rise nowadays because of factors such as attention-deficit hyperactivity.
 They were in our ADD/ADHD Treatment for Teens program.